xfacta/Automotive-LCD-Fuel-Temperature-for-Arduino/README.md

 - Shiflight Neopixel LED output
 - Last LED for status, or whole strip for oil pressure warning
 - Offloaded sounds to external Leonardo Tiny

 - Using Nissan SR20 temperature gauge sensor by default (NOT the coolant sensor for the ECU)
   - DS18B20 onewire temperature sensor support commented out
   - normal NTC resistor sensor support commended out

+- Fuel level input is set for Datsun 1600 standard sender
+  - approx 8ohm to 80ohm in 45 litre tank
+  - needs some input circuitry to give a good usable voltage swing

 - Can use one analog pin for all headlight input via resistor ladder
   - commented out, but can be used if required